 Other risk factors for side effects include:

-- Susceptibility to various rashes and allergic reactions in persons taking certain drugs, such as oral contraceptives, antihistamines, antimalarials, nonsteroidal anti-inflammatories, antibiotics, diuretics, oral hypoglycemic agents, and altitude sickness prophylaxis.
+- Susceptibility to various rashes and allergic reactions in persons taking certain drugs, such as oral contraceptives, antihistamines, antimalarials, nonsteroidal anti-inflammatories, antibiotics, diuretics, oral hypoglycemic agents, and altitude sickness preventive medications.

 - Local reactions with chemicals such as bergamot and lemon oil, which are found in some sun lotions